On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Preliminaries on nilpotent groups and invariant orders

-In the next lemma, we will see that we can always choose a generator of $A$, such that the conjugacy matrices of the elements $f_1,\ldots ,f_k$ belong to $U_d(\mathbb{Z})$, the group of upper triangular matrices with 1's in the diagonal.
-This is know to Mal'cev in the case the matrix coefficient belongs to a field.
+In the next lemma, we will see that we can always choose a generating set of $A$, such that the conjugacy matrices of the elements $f_1,\ldots ,f_k$ belong to $U_d(\mathbb{Z})$, the group of upper triangular matrices with 1's in the diagonal.
+This is due to Mal'cev in the case where the matrix coefficients belong to a field.
 We write a direct proof in our special case.
-For the statement we will say that a generating set of a group is {\em minimal}, if it has least posible cardinality.
+For the proof we will say that a generating set of a group is {\em minimal}, if it has least possible cardinality.

 \begin{lemma} Let $A\leqslant G$ be a maximal abelian subgroup satisfying that $[G,G]\subseteq A$.
-Suppose that $\mathbb{Z}^d\simeq A$ and $\mathbb{Z}^k\simeq G/A=\langle f_1A,...,f_kA\rangle$.
-Then, there exists a generating set $\{g_1,...,g_d\}$ of $A$, such that the conjugacy matrices of the elements $f_1,\ldots ,f_k$ belong to $U_d(\mathbb{Z})$.
+Suppose that $\mathbb{Z}^d\simeq A$ and $\mathbb{Z}^k\simeq G/A=\langle f_1A,\ldots,f_kA\rangle$.
+Then, there exists a generating set $\{g_1,\ldots,g_d\}$ of $A$ such that the conjugacy matrices of the elements $f_1,\ldots ,f_k$ belong to $U_d(\mathbb{Z})$.
 In particular, the nilpotency degree of $G$ is bounded by $d+1$. \end{lemma}

 \textbf{Proof.} Since $G$ is nilpotent of degree $n$, the upper central series